logicaldami/engrshege/README.md

 📖 I love books and content that helps open my mind to opportunities and new tools for improving my skillsets.

-:zap: I have skills relevant to bringing ideas into reality through thoughtful strategies from sketches, design, and development to create mobile applications (Android and iOS) that make both users and businesses happy.
+:zap: I specialize in turning ideas into reality through strategic thinking—covering sketches, design, and development—to create mobile applications (Android and iOS) that engage users and support business growth.

 :seedling: In my free time, I create tech related content on <a href="https://medium.com/@logicaldami">Medium</a> to help people learn about design and development easily.